Sparkleleuk/Sustainability_Matters/_posts/2018-05-16-mcdonalds-pay.markdown

 ---
 layout: post
 title:  "Unhappy Meal"
 excerpt: "McDonald's accused of tax avoidance.
+US Senate narrowly votes to overturn repeal of net neutrality.
 And we're reading the Bloomberg Pay Index on the highest paid CEOs for 2017."
 categories: [Finance, Ethics, CSR]
 ---